Doctoral Student Profiles

 Mariajosé Bosanko is currently a third-year Ph.D. student in Communication Sciences and Disorders.
 She has an MA in Language Literacy and Sociocultural Studies with an emphasis in Bilingual Education from The University of New Mexico and an MA in Communication Sciences and Disorders from LSU.
 Additionally, she works as a speech-language pathologist for East Baton Rouge Parish School System.
 Mariajosé is originally from Mexico City.
 Her research interest include: simultaneous and sequential bilingual language development, child speech and language disorders within bilingual and second language learning contexts, and evaluation of speech and language assessment tools when working with bilingual individuals and speakers of Spanish-influenced English

-Adam Hogan is a first-year doctoral student (Fall 2021) studying under Dr. Hyunju Chung and serving as a research assistant in the Child Speech Lab.
+Adam Hogan is a second-year doctoral student (Fall 2021) studying under Dr. Todd A. Gibson.
 He earned his MA in Communication Sciences and Disorders from Louisiana State University in 2004, after which he worked as a school-based speech-language pathologist for sixteen years before returning to LSU.
 During this time, Adam was a member of the assistive technology support teams in Baton Rouge, Louisiana, and Kingwood, Texas; evaluated and treated children with complex communication needs in preschool through high school; and spent the last three years of his clinical career at a kindergarten campus in Zachary, Louisiana.
-His research interests include L2 phonological acquisition; ankyloglossia; speech perception among trained & untrained listeners; & the relationship of speech perception to speech production, reading, and writing.
+His research interests include child and adult second language acquisition, second language phonological acquisition; the effects of noise on second language speech perception, & speech perception among trained & untrained listers.

 Tahmineh Maleki graduated from her master's program in 2019 in Speech Therapy with an emphasis in the assessment of children with developmental language disorders (DLD) from Isfahan University of Medical Sciences.
 Additionally, she worked as a speech-language pathologist for more than 5 years after she graduated from her bachelor program in 2015 with Persian speaker school and pre-school age children.
 Tahmineh is originally from Iran.
 Her research interests are child language development and disorders empowered by such a strong study framework as evidence-based practice, late talker's children, and early acquisition and intervention.